Undreamt

 The fantasies we’ve built.

-I’ve heard there’s folk who sleep but never dream,
+I’ve heard there’s folk who sleep but never fly,

 They wake like a minute has passed

-A third of their life never seen, so sad,
+A third of their life slips by so fast,

-But they can’t well miss what they never had.
+But they can’t well miss what they never amassed.

-Some say they do dream, but never recall
+Some say they dream, but then never recall –

-But how would they know they’re forgetting it all ?
+But how do they know they’re forgetting it all ?

 I know a girl who feels no loss,